Central Intelligence Agency: Afghanistan

-In Afghanistan, the CIA funneled several billion dollars worth of weapons, including FIM-92 Stinger surface-to-air missiles, to Pakistani Inter-Services Intelligence (ISI), which funneled them to tens of thousands of Afghan mujahideen resistance fighters—a portion of which bled to foreign "Afghan Arabs" from forty Muslim countries.
+In Afghanistan, the CIA funneled several billion dollars' worth of weapons, including FIM-92 Stinger surface-to-air missiles, to Pakistani Inter-Services Intelligence (ISI)—which funneled them to tens of thousands of Afghan mujahideen resistance fighters in order to fight the Soviets and the Armed Forces of the Democratic Republic of Afghanistan during the Soviet-Afghan War.
 In total, the CIA sent approximately 2,300 Stingers to Afghanistan, creating a substantial black market for the weapons throughout the Middle East, Central Asia, and even parts of Africa that persisted well into the 1990s.
 Perhaps 100 Stingers were acquired by Iran.
-The CIA later operated a program to recover the Stingers through cash buy-backs.
+The CIA later operated a program to recover the Stingers through cash buybacks.

-Iran/Contra
+Nicaragua

-Under President Jimmy Carter, the CIA was conducting covertly funded pro-American opposition against the Sandinista.
-In March 1981, Reagan told Congress that the CIA would protect El Salvador by preventing the shipment of Nicaraguan arms into the country to arm Communist rebels.
-This was a ruse.
-The CIA was arming and training Nicaraguans Contras in Honduras in hopes that they could depose the Sandinistas in Nicaragua.
-DCI William J. Casey formed the Central American Task Force, staffed with yes men from Covert Action.
-On December 21, 1982, Congress passed a law restricting the CIA to its stated mission, restricting the flow of arms from Nicaragua to El Salvador, prohibiting the use of funds to oust the Sandinistas.
-Reagan testified before Congress, assuring them that the CIA was not trying to topple the Nicaraguan government.
+Under President Jimmy Carter, the CIA was conducting covertly funded support for the Contras in their war against the Sandinistas.
+In March 1981, Reagan told Congress that the CIA would protect El Salvador by preventing the Sandinistas from shipping arms to communist rebels in El Salvador.
+The CIA also began arming and training the Contras in Honduras in hopes that they could depose the Sandinistas in Nicaragua.
+The CIA was involved in the Iran–Contra affair arms smuggling scandal.
+Repercussions from the scandal included the creation of the Intelligence Authorization Act in 1991.
+It defined covert operations as secret missions in geopolitical areas where the U.S. is neither openly nor apparently engaged.
+This also required an authorizing chain of command, including an official, presidential finding report and the informing of the House and Senate Intelligence Committees, which, in emergencies, requires only "timely notification."
+Critics have alleged that the CIA was also involved in Contra cocaine trafficking.